energinet-singularity/scada-parser/README.md

 ### Dependencies

 * To run the script a kafka broker must be available (use the 'KAFKA_IP' environment variable).
-* A kafka topic with input data.
-An example of this data can be taken from tests/test_export_data.py variable "data".
+* A Kafka topic to recieve the data taken from the csv file.
+* To run the script a KSQL server must be available (use the 'KSQL_HOST' environment variable).

 #### Python (if not run as part of the container)